SinghaniaV/SinghaniaV/README.md

 - 👋 Hi, I’m Vishal
 - 👀 I’m interested in Math and Software Engineering
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently Majoring in CS

 How to Reach me: